palmin/open-in-place/README.md

 </p>

 # Open in Place.
-Example app that illustrates how to get open-in-place to work well with iOS document providers.
+Example app that illustrates how to get open-in-place to work well with iOS file providers.

 It shows how to: